 Mix it up

 Of course, you don’t have to choose just one option.
 You may be able to get great results combining them.
-For example, you can use part of your assets to guarantee an income stream with a fixed annuity, while you take systematic withdrawals from what you leave in the plan.
-Or you could roll a percentage into an IRA to preserve for your heirs, and purchase a fixed income annuity with the rest.
+For example, you may be eligible to use part of your assets to guarantee an income stream with a fixed annuity, while you take systematic withdrawals from what you leave in the plan.
+Or you may choose to roll a percentage into an IRA to preserve for your heirs, and purchase a fixed annuity with the rest.

 Talk to someone